andrew-canaan/Fintech-Project/bin/README.txt

 Andrew Canaan
 29 July 2022

-    - This program is the second iteration of Andrew Canaan and Alex Brennan's stock screening prototype.
+    - This program is the second iteration of Andrew Canaan's stock screening prototype.
     - It will prompt the user for which criteria it would like to screen with, as well as whether the user wants to generate excel sheets.
     - The following are loose requirements for a V1 prototype: